tinygo-org/tinygo-site/content/docs/reference/microcontrollers/metro-m4-airlift.md

 You can use the USB port to the Metro M4 Express as a serial port. `UART0` refers to this connection.

-The Neopixel LED on the Feather M0 can be accessed using the [WS2812](https://pkg.go.dev/tinygo.org/x/drivers/ws2812) driver via the `PB22` pin
+The Neopixel LED on the Metro M4 Express can be accessed using the [WS2812](https://pkg.go.dev/tinygo.org/x/drivers/ws2812) driver via the `PB22` pin